corda/corda/docs/source/api-testing.rst

 Regular Corda nodes automatically send and receive messages.
 When using a ``MockNetwork``, you must manually initiate the sending and receiving of messages (e.g. after starting a flow).

-How you initiate the exchange of messages depends on how the ``MockNetwork`` is configured:
+How the exchange of messages is initiated depends on how the ``MockNetwork`` is configured:

 * Using ``MockNetwork.runNetwork`` if ``MockNetwork.networkSendManuallyPumped`` is set to false
     * ``network.runNetwork(-1)`` (the default in Kotlin) will exchange messages until there are no further messages to